-We are now three years on from my message below.
+We are now five years on from my message below.
 So, other than the fact that I am now once again Woman With Hair and no longer Human Worm, what has changed?
-Well, thanks to the unbelievably heroic efforts of the Curistas, we have: raised over £800,000; funded two Research Fellows at the Royal Marsden; forged numerous new friendships; and transformed the figures of some of our more well covered participants, for which their wives are eternally grateful.
+Well, thanks to the unbelievably heroic efforts of the Curistas, we have: raised over £1.3m; funded five Research Fellows at the Royal Marsden; forged numerous new friendships; and transformed the figures of some of our more well covered participants, for which their wives are eternally grateful.
 And David Sanderson has earned cult status.

 Around 32 women every day in the UK are killed by breast cancer.
 Since Le Cure 2014, the wife of a good friend of mine was one of those statistics, leaving behind 4 teenage children.
 We all know of many more such cases through friends, some of whom will be riding this year motivated by very personal associations.
 And there will be at least one other lady on Le Cure this year who has been through it herself.